prateek147/prateek147.github.io/source/_posts/2013-08-20-ios-application-security-part-11-analyzing-network-traffic-over-http-slash-https.markdown

 ---
 layout: post
-title: "IOS Application Security Part 11 – Analyzing Network Traffic over HTTP/HTTPS"
+title: "iOS Application Security Part 11 – Analyzing Network Traffic over HTTP/HTTPS"
 date: 2013-08-20 07:32
 comments: true
 categories: [security]
 ---

-<p>In the previous article, we looked at IOS filesystem and forensics.
-In this article, we will be looking at how we can analyze the network traffic flowing across an IOS device.
+<p>In the previous article, we looked at iOS filesystem and forensics.
+In this article, we will be looking at how we can analyze the network traffic flowing across an iOS device.
 Analyzing the network traffic for an application could be helpful in many ways.
 It could help us deduce how the application is managing the session of its users, the endpoints to which the application makes the call, how the application works internally etc. We will also look at how we can analyze network traffic over SSL.</p>

 <p>There are both active and passive ways of sniffing traffic on a network.
 In case you are interested in analyzing the traffic for a particular device over a network remotely, wireshark is the tool to go for.
-Just open up Wireshark, start sniffing over the network and add a filter  (for e.g ip.addr == 192.168.1.2) so that it shows only the traffic sent or received from your IOS device.
+Just open up Wireshark, start sniffing over the network and add a filter  (for e.g ip.addr == 192.168.1.2) so that it shows only the traffic sent or received from your iOS device.
 It is possible that you may lose some packets if you don't have a good wireless card. </p>

 <!-- more -->